Ian Axford (New Zealand) Fellowships in Public Policy

-Closing date: 1 March annually
+Closing date: 1 April annually

 Established in 1995 by the New Zealand Government to reinforce links between New Zealand and the US, Ian Axford (New Zealand) Fellowships in Public Policy provide the opportunity for participants to gain firsthand knowledge of public policy in New Zealand, including economic, social and political reforms and management of the government sector.

 - to reinforce New Zealand-United States links by enabling Americans of high intellectual ability and leadership potential to come to New Zealand to gain experience and build contacts in the field of public policy development;

 - to help improve the practice of public policy in New Zealand and the United States by the cross-fertilization of ideas and experience in the two countries; and

 - to build a network of public policy experts on both sides of the Pacific, and encourage ongoing policy exchange between New Zealand and the United States.

 Candidates will work with the Fellowship Office (Fulbright New Zealand) to identify a suitable contact in the Wellington-based New Zealand organisation(s) they wish to be placed at prior to applying.
 This will give the organisation an opportunity to discuss ideas with the candidate and assess suitability and capacity.

 Final decisions on placement will be made by the Fellowships Office, after full consultation with Fellows, host organisations, and the programme’s expert advisors.
 Successful candidates will be based at a New Zealand government host organisation in Wellington.
 Fulbright New Zealand will work with the host organisation and the Fellow to finalise a suitable host agency mentor.